zoxpx/pxdocs/content/reference/CLI/cluster.md

 ### Related topics

-* For more information about how to decommission a Portworx node through Kubernetes, refer to the [Decommission a Node](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decommission-a-node/) page.
+* For more information about decommissioning a Portworx node through Kubernetes, refer to the [Decommission a Node](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decommission-a-node/) page.

 ## Showing nodes based on IO Priority